Server Outage Notice: TheSeed.info is transfering to a new Server on Tuesday April 13th

 The Bible teaches several certainties regarding that final separation – that final judgment of everyone who has ever lived.
 First it will be unchangeable.
 Once we breathe our last breath there is no way to change our eternal destiny.
 There are millions upon millions of people who will be deeply disappointed to learn that there is no second chance.
 There is no purgatory.
 There is no “tribulation time” after the church is “raptured”, in which to repent of your sin and focus with saving faith on Christ.
 There is no opportunity after a person has died to change their eternal destiny.
 There is heaven and there is hell.
 It is either-or.
 There is no in-between.

 It is clear from this parable of the net that there is no in-between spot.
 And it is clear throughout Scripture.
-Consider the parable of the rich man and Lazarus found in Luke 16:19-31.
+Consider, for example, the parable of the rich man and Lazarus found in Luke 16.
 The rich man, who was in hell, asked Abraham to send Lazarus, who was in heaven, with just a drop of water to cool his tongue.
-Abraham replied, in Luke 16:26, Between us and you a great chasm has been fixed, so that those who want to go from here to you cannot, nor can anyone from their crossover to us.”
+Abraham replied, in Luke 16:26, “Between us and you a great chasm has been fixed, so that those who want to go from here to you cannot, nor can anyone from there crossover to us.”

 No one, of course, would want to go from heaven to hell.
-Abraham uses that expression just to show the impossibility of crossing the great chasm between heaven and hell.
+Abraham used that expression just to show the impossibility of crossing the great chasm between heaven and hell.
 It cannot be crossed either way.
 Those in hell are in hell permanently.
 There is no escape and the torment is eternal.

 A second truth in this passage is that judgment is determined by what we have done on earth.
 It is not a works salvation.
 We are saved by grace alone through faith alone in Christ alone.
 But if we are saved by grace through faith, then our actions will show the reality of our faith because “faith by itself, if it is not accompanied by action, is dead” as James 2:17 so clearly teaches.

-That is why 2 Corinthians 5:10 gives this warning: We must all appear before the judgment seat of Christ that each one may receive what is due him for things done in the body, whether good or bad.”
-On that day, before the judgment seat of Christ, what we have done will show whether we truly had faith in Jesus or not.
+That is why 2 Corinthians 5:10 gives this warning: “We must all appear before the judgment seat of Christ that each one may receive what is due him for things done in the body, whether good or bad.”
+On that day, before the judgment seat of Christ, what we have done will show whether we truly had saving faith in Jesus Christ or not, whether our profession of faith was on our lips but not in our heart,

 That is why self-examination is important here and now.
 It is necessary to look at ourselves and examine how we live our lives.
 In the context of the parables in Matthew 13, ask: “Have you and I let the deceitfulness of wealth choke the good seed of the gospel?
 Does trouble and persecution fill us with bitterness and cause us to fall away?
 Or, are we like the man who found the treasure in the field?
 Are we like the merchant who found the pearl of great value, giving up all for the treasure of Christ and the kingdom of heaven?”

-The answer to these types of questions shows whether by God’s grace and Spirit’s power we truly have faith in Jesus.
+The answer to these types of questions shows whether by God’s grace and Spirit’s power we truly have saving faith in Jesus.
 And our faith in Christ alone – or lack of it – will determine where we spend our eternity.

 A third truth about the final separation is that it will be permanent; nothing will end that final state.
 And while that will bring agony to unbelievers, it will bring great joy to believers.